Tools and Tricks That Help Me Focus Daily (And Write WAY Faster) as a Blog Writer and Strategist

 When you work in full screen mode, another level of distraction is removed because you don’t see apps or folders on your computer.
 It’s just you and your Internet browser – or for me a Google Doc.

-9. I always know what I’m going to write or create BEFORE I sit down to do it
+Always know what you’re going to write or create BEFORE you sit down to do it

 This is one of my biggest writing tips and it really is so necessary in my opinion.